 Two genome locations were found that are potentially linked to morning sickness.
 One of these locations contains the genes GDF15 and LRRC25.
 Additionally, collateral genes that made the GDF15 active were also linked to morning sickness.

-GDF15 encodes for a protein that is expressed in the placenta and increases throughout pregnancy.
-The main functions of this protein are to suppress inflammation, to facilitate the development of the placenta, and to maintain pregnancy.
+GDF15 encodes for a protein turned on in the placenta and increases throughout pregnancy.
+The main functions of this protein are to reduce inflammation, to help the development of the placenta, and to ensure the pregnancy is carried full-term.
 In addition, GDF15 plays a role in appetite and weight gain.
-The second genomic location contained IGFBP7, a gene that also facilitates the growth and maintenance of the placenta during pregnancy.
+The second gene, IGFBP7, also helps with the growth and maintenance of the placenta during pregnancy.

-Reference: Fejzo MS, et al. 2018.
-Placenta and appetite genes GDF15 and IGFBP7 associated with hyperemesis gravidarum.
-Nature Communications 9:1178.
+- Fejzo, M.S., Sazonova, O.V., Sathirapongsasuti, J.F. et al. Placenta and appetite genes GDF15 and IGFBP7 are associated with hyperemesis gravidarum.
+Nat Commun 9, 1178 (2018). https://doi.org/10.1038/s41467-018-03258-0